permguard/permguard/site/content/docs/0.1/core-elements/accounts/identities.md

 A `Principal` is an human user or workload with granted permissions that authenticates and make requests, specifically:

 - A user
-- A role
+- An actor
-- An assumed role (role assumed by a user or a role assumed by a workload).
+- An assumed actor (actor assumed by a user or an actor assumed by a workload).

 ## User